-We have reviewed our risk assessment to reflect the latest government guidance and operating arrangements to support full re-opening of school on Monday 8th March.
+We have reviewed our risk assessment to reflect the latest government guidance and operating arrangements for the second half of the Autumn term (December 2021).
 These plans will be under continual review and if changes are needed in order to keep the children and staff as safe as possible, we will communicate with all parents promptly.

 SAFEGUARDING DURING COVID-19